ansible/ansible/docsite/rst/playbooks_roles.rst

    the ``linear`` strategy keeps the hosts in lock-step by alternating which hosts are executing tasks while doing a ``noop`` for all other hosts.
-For example, if you had hostA, hostB and hostC with the above example, hostA would execute all of he tasks in hostA.yml while hostB and hostC waited.
+For example, if you had hostA, hostB and hostC with the above example, hostA would execute all of the tasks in hostA.yml while hostB and hostC waited.
 It is generally better to do the above with the ``free`` strategy, which does not force hosts to execute in lock-step.

-Having includes always be dynamic introduced some other limitations, due to the fact that the included file is not read in until that task is reached during the execution of the play.
+Dynamic includes introduced some other limitations due to the fact that the included file is not read in until that task is reached during the execution of the play.
 When using dynamic includes, it is important to keep these limitations in mind: